ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 in a widely available library.

-With continuing accretion of complex features, parsing regexp libraries have become susceptible to bugs, in particular those that can be exploited in DoS attacks.
+With continuing accretion of complex features, parsing regexp libraries have become susceptible to bugs and performance degradation, in particular those that can be exploited in DoS attacks.
 The library RE2 that is compatible with Go language regexps strives to be immune to DoS attacks, making it attractive to applications such as query languages where an attacker could control the input.